Proven tips to stand out as a Digital Marketer in this fast-growing field

 - What results did you achieve?
 What was the overall business impact?

 Reviewing your portfolio can also be a great way to prepare for interviews.
 It will give you a stockpile of relevant projects and examples you can draw upon when answering questions.
 Looking for some inspiration?
-Here are strong examples of portfolios from Pathstream students, Dorian Block and Xena Nguyen.
+Here are strong examples of portfolios from Pathstream students and digital marketers, Dorian Block and Xena Nguyen.
 We also like this portfolio from copywriter Gari Cruze and designer Adhemas Batista.
 You can find 11 more compelling sample portfolios here.

 While you look for a full-time job, consider pursuing freelance marketing work to gain experience and build your portfolio.
 You might even realize you can build your own client base and start your own independent marketing business!
 To begin, check out Fiverr’s free course on Online Freelancing Essentials to gain some tips on how to establish your profile.
 Then, consider looking for marketing gigs on sites including UpWork, Fiverr, Toptal, Behance, and 99Designs.
 You can find micro-internships or short-term projects specifically geared towards students on Parker Dewey.
 Once you complete these projects, make sure to add them to your portfolio, LinkedIn profile and resume to highlight the relevant skills you’ve gained.